Where Should I Apply?

 - Factors to consider: location (urban, suburban); class size; placement (what percentage of students get jobs upon graduation; where does the school place its graduates, e.g. nationally? regionally? locally?); special programs offered; quality and accessibility of faculty; student organizations; academic support services; and opportunities for clinical work during law school.

 - Visit law school websites.
-These are an invaluable source of information.
 Review special programs, centers and fellowships.
 For example Brooklyn Law School has a Center for International Business Law to which admitted students may apply to be fellows, Hofstra has a family law program and fellowship, and NYU has a fellowship in international law.

-- Go to the LSAC's New York Forum.
+- Go to LSAC's New York Forum.
 At the Forum admission officers from law schools throughout the country are available to answer questions.
-The New York forum is typically held in early fall.
+The New York forum is typically held in October.
 Information about the forum is available on the web at LSAC.org.

 - Visit law schools.
 Many schools have formal and/or informal programs for prospective students.
 If you visit, take the time to hang out with and speak to students.
 The school should feel “right” to you and if that is true then elements of your application like the personal statement will make the “rightness of the fit” apparent to the school as well.